openhab/openhab-python/README.md

 ## Creating Python Scripts

-When this add-on is installed, you can select Python3 as a scripting language when creating a script action within the rule editor of the UI.
+When this add-on is installed, you can select Python 3 as a scripting language when creating a script action within the rule editor of the UI.

 Alternatively, you can create scripts in the `automation/python` configuration directory.
 If you create an empty file called `test.py`, you will see a log line with information similar to:

 ```text
 ...
 [INFO ] [ort.loader.AbstractScriptFileWatcher] - (Re-)Loading script '/openhab/conf/automation/python/test.py'